jb0hn/ApplicationLog/README.md

 ### About
-An interactive data visualization portfolio project for analyzing the frequency of applications over time, using Python, Jupyter Notebook, pandas, Seaborn, and Plotly.
+An interactive data visualization portfolio project for analyzing the frequency of applications over time, using Python, Jupyter Notebook, pandas, Seaborn, and Plotly with randomized data set.

 ### **Interactive Project Page**:
 [>>> Click Here <<<